johnsmclay/linux-notes/087-user-security-and-restriction-facts.md

----
-layout: page
-title:  User Security And Restriction Facts
+# User Security And Restriction Facts
----

 When considering user security, keep in mind the following: